nitinupadhyaya/karmic-blog-content/blogs/Paradoxical-Intention.md

 - You intend — but without grasping.
 - You act — but without inner tension.

-This could be called a psychologically grounded spirituality of manifestation.
+This becomes a psychologically grounded spirituality of manifestation.

 Not “I must get this.”
 But “I am willing to receive — or not.”